Emerjoin/Hi-Framework-docs/tutorials/docs-project/category/06_i18n/02_translation-policies.md

 - __Markup strings__ get translated on the __server-side__
 - __Javascript strings__ get translated on the __client-side__

-On the server-side, right before sendig the view/template's markup to client-side, Hi-Framework loads all available dictionaries and translate all strings specified to be translated, and then removes the attributes it demanded you to add (__translate__ and __translate-x__, where __x__ represents an attribute you may intend to translate it's value).
+On the server-side, right before sending the view/template's markup to client-side, Hi-Framework loads all available dictionaries and translate all strings specified to be translated, and then removes the attributes it demanded you to add (__translate__ and __translate-x__, where __x__ represents an attribute you may intend to translate it's value).

 After translating markup, Hi-Framework sends along with the translated versions of markups the set of __all available dictionaries__ of your active language.
 That's because Hi-Framework works by default with activated __full-bundle-exportation__.

 ### full-bundle-exportation

-Is a configuration that makes Hi-Framework export all availables dictionaries of the active language to the client-side.
+Is a configuration that makes Hi-Framework export all available dictionaries of the active language to the client-side.
 This configuration is __active by default__ and you can disable it by setting the __disable-full-bundle-exportation__ porperty to __true__ in your __hi.xml__ file.

 ```xml
    <i18n>